mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Notifications
 *************

-Notifications have gained importance in our daily lives.
-Modern operating systems all have a way to point their users attention towards important events from specific apps.
-There are three different types of notifications in Mattermost - desktop, email and mobile push notifications.
-Mattermost will notify you of messages with any of these characteristics:
+Notifications have gained importance in our daily lives and are integrated in modern operating systems.
+Mattermost supports three different types of notifications - desktop, email and mobile push notifications.
+By default Mattermost will notify its users of messages with any of these characteristics:

 - Direct Messages addressed to you
 - Your username or first name is mentioned in a channel